Hungarian Royal Gendarme Veterans' Association: The roots of the MKCsBK: The Hungarian Royal Gendarmerie

 During the 64 years of existence of the Hungarian Royal Gendarmerie, several governments were in power.
 The gendarmes fulfilled their vocation to guard the public safety under each government, whether it was the Austro-Hungarian Monarchy, the short-lived Hungarian Soviet Republic, the Horthy era, or the German occupation.

 Partly as a result of their faithful work to protect all lawful Hungarian citizens regardless of their ethnicity or religion, Hungary was the safest place for Mid-European Jews until Hungary's German occupation in March 1944.
-As local and state agencies were also authorized to utilize the services of the gendarmes, they took part in the deportation and the confiscation of Jewish properties, including valuables.
+As local and state agencies were also authorized to use the services of the gendarmes, they took part in the deportation and the confiscation of Jewish properties, including valuables.

 In the prisoner of war camps of the West, the Allies used the gendarmes as guards, even going so far as to return their weapons, for they were well known for their reliable, fair, and experienced service.
 At the end of the war, the Americans sent the Hungarian prisoners-of-war back to Hungary, including the gendarmes, where brutal persecution awaited them.
 Therefore, many escaped from the American camps into the British or French displaced persons’ camps, and eventually found a new life in various countries scattered over all the continents.
 They have earned the respect of the communities wherever they went, as they were used to serving faithfully, working honestly, improving themselves constantly, propagating the common good, and thinking resourcefully.
 They even contributed to the furthering of law enforcement in the recipient countries.